 - Application form to register a Civil Partnership following issue of full Gender Recognition Certificate (12 KB PDF)

-If you would wish to apply to the Gender Recognition Panel you will be able to obtain contact details on their website.
+If you would wish to apply to the Gender Recognition Panel the contact details are:

 If you would like more information on how the birth registration process works in Scotland, or about the registration of marriages or civil partnerships in Scotland following Gender Recognition, then please use our contact details below.